-Even with a strong hand a call from 3rd seat, first round, is a hard spot to make a point.
-A high percentage of euchres start with this call.
+A high percentage of euchres start with calls from third.
+Even with a strong hand, third seat is a hard spot to try and make a point .
 Yet many players try to make a point when only holding the right and left bowers in their hand.
 It is a wishful call at best.

 The dealer is in the North seat and has turned up the queen.
 Bidding goes pass, pass and West orders the queen of diamonds into the dealer's hand.
 The dealer then discards the king of clubs.

-East, holding no diamonds and not having any other good leads, tries the jack of clubs.
+East, holding no diamonds and no other good leads, tries leading the jack of clubs.
 South, looking to use his only trump, quickly trumps the club with the king.
 The maker(w) has to follow suit and plays the ten of clubs.
 This allows North a chance to rid their hand of the queen of hearts.
-1 Trump is gone, and the N/S opponents have a trick.
+One Trump is gone, and the N/S opponents have the first trick.

-Now South leads the jack of spades, the maker(W) again has to follow suit with the ten of spades.
+Now South leads the jack of spades, the maker(W) again has to follow with the 10 of spades.
 North trumps in with the queen and East follows suit with a spade.
-Now the N/S opponents have 2 tricks with 2 trump having been played.
+Now the N/S opponents have two tricks with two trump played.

-Remember, you are putting a trump into the dealer's hand and they are now able to create a void.
-A much better play would have been to pass.
-You would then be in a position to euchre them if they pick-up or give help to your help partner if he tries a bid in next.
+Why is that?
+You have realize you are putting a trump into the dealer's hand and that they are now able to create a void.
+They also have the last play on the first lead.
+A much better play is to pass.
+You would then be in a position to euchre them if they pick-up or give help to your help partner if he tries a call in next.

 As a side note, this hand shows the importance of trying a next call when the dealer does pass.

 Join our world wide community of euchre enthusiasts.
 We have a new area where you can get to know each other, ask questions, post event listings and more.